Rose Napoli: Playwriting

 Napoli's play Ten Creative Ways to Dispose of your Cremains premiered at the 2017 Toronto Fringe Festival with Napoli in the lead role of Lucy.
 The 2017 production was directed by Carly Chamberlain and co-starred Jakob Ehman as Bennett.
 Napoli described Ten Creative Ways to Dispose of your Cremains as "millennial love letter to the misfits of the Peter Pan Generation".

 Lo (or Dear Mr. Wells) premiered in October 2017 as part of Nightwood Theatre's Consent Event double-bill alongside Ellie Moon's Asking For It.
 Napoli developed Lo as part of Nightwood's Write From The Hip script development program in 2014.
 The play is a two-hander that follows 25 year old Laura as she revisits a relationship she had with her English teacher, Mr. Wells, when she was 15.
 The 2017 premiere was directed by Andrea Donaldson and starred Vivien Endicott-Douglas as Laura and Sam Kalilieh as Mr. Wells.
 The play was inspired by Napoli's experiences working as an educator.
 Lo (or Dear Mr. Wells) was nominated for a Dora Award for Outstanding New Play in 2018.

+Napoli's play, Mad Madge, about Margaret Cavendish, is set to premiere with Nightwood Theatre in April 2024.